Peter M. Koehneke Program Director/Athletic Trainer

 After leaving Indiana State, Koehneke worked as the head athletic trainer and instructor at Rhode Island College in Providence.
 In 1978, Koehneke joined the Canisius College faculty and staff by taking the position of head athletic trainer and program director.
 Over the years, he has risen up the academic ranks to full professor, academic chair, and director of the Athletic Training program.

 For all of these professional activities and more, Koehneke has earned great recognition in athletic training.
-He has earned several awards including the NATA Education Council Distinguished Educator Award, the NATA Most Distinguished Athletic Trainer Award, the NYSATA Thomas Sheehan Award, and most recently, Koehneke was inducted into the NATA and NYSATA Halls of Fame.
+He has earned several awards including the NATA Education Council Distinguished Educator Award, the NATA Most Distinguished Athletic Trainer Award, the NYSATA Thomas Sheehan Award, the CAATE Service Award and most recently, Koehneke was inducted into the NATA and NYSATA Halls of Fame.
 Koehneke was inducted into Canisius' prestigious Digamma Honor Society in 2008.